 The letters should be from individuals who can make specific comments on your performance in the workplace.
 It is preferable for your current supervisor to complete one of the recommendations.

-A 600-800 word essay that explains why you want to attend Tufts Gordon Institute's M.S. in Engineering Management program and how it fits into your future career aspirations and personal goals.
+A 600-800 word essay that answers the question: Why do you want to attend Tufts Gordon Institute's M.S. in Engineering Management program and how does it fit into your future career aspirations and personal goals?

 A current résumé that outlines your employment and academic history.

 Tufts Gordon Institute believes that the quality of the applicant's academic record, work experience and letters of recommendation are the best indicators of potential for success in this program.
 However, if you have previously taken the GRE or GMAT you do have the option to submit your scores as part of your application for admissions.
 The Tufts University code number is 3901.

 An optional short essay (200-250 words) in which you respond to one of three prompts.
 This essay is not required and should be completed only if you feel it will provide the admissions committee with a more complete picture of who you are.
 Choose from one of the three questions.
 1. Tell us about a time when you had to convince an individual or group of your idea.
 2. Tell us about your most meaningful leadership experience.
 3. Tell us about a time when you identified an opportunity for improvement within your department/company/organization and you were able to successfully implement this change.

 The application fee of $85 is payable through the online application by credit card or e-check through the online application and is not refundable.

 The application fee is waived for:

 Contact Tufts Gordon Institute admissions for instructions on how to obtain your fee waiver.